koolkusum/koolkusum/README.md

 ### Hi there 👋

 Hi!
 I am Kusum!
-I am an upcoming Senior Computer Science student at Rutgers University - New Brunswick.
+I am a new grad in Computer Science from Rutgers University - New Brunswick.
 I enjoy experimenting and constantly learning new languages and skills to expand my horizons.
 I also heavily enjoy hackathons so please reach out and check out my website!

 Next hackathon: None atm!
-Finals season
+Joh Hunt Season and Studying for AWS CCP.

 - 🔭 I’m currently working on finishing school and tutoring students.